-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments Methylphenidate ER slower rate during the 7- to 12-hour range.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments Methylphenidate ER a slower rate during the 7- to 12-hour range.
 As a result, the FDA changed the therapeutic equivalence of these products from AB to BX.
 Because these manufacturers have subsequently failed to demonstrate that their products are bioequivalent to the brand-name reference drug, the FDA proposes to withdraw their approval (FDA 2016).
 Cotempla XR-ODT (methylphenidate ER) 12 h Orally disintegrating tablets Oral Daily in the morning As soon as the blister pack is opened, the tablet should be placed on the patient's tongue and allowed to disintegrate without chewing or crushing.
 The tablet will disintegrate in saliva so that it can be swallowed.
-Jornay PM (methylphenidate ER) Peak concentration occurs 14 hours after dose with gradual decline thereafter.
-Capsules Oral Daily in the evening The capsules may be swallowed whole or it may be opened and the contents sprinkled onto applesauce and given immediately.
+Jornay PM (methylphenidate ER) 7 to 12 h Capsules Oral Daily in the evening The capsule may be swallowed whole or it may be opened and the contents sprinkled onto applesauce and given immediately.
 The capsule contents must not be crushed or chewed, the dose of a single capsule should not be divided, and the contents of the entire capsule should be taken at the same time.